Professor of Peace and Conflict Research; Deputy Head of Department.

 Areas of expertise: violence against civilians; UN peacekeeping; protection of civilians; responses to atrocities

-I am a senior lecturer (associate professor) of peace and conflict research.
+I am a professor of peace and conflict research.
 Most of my research revolves around two central themes: first, understanding violence against civilians and the dynamics of civil war violence; second, the response by the international community and the impact of various forms of interventions in addressing such violence.

-I got my PhD in Peace and Conflict Research from Uppsala University in 2008 (docent in 2013).
+I got my PhD in Peace and Conflict Research from Uppsala University in 2008 (docent in 2013; professor in 2021).
 After that, I spent one year as a research fellow at the Swedish Institute of International Affairs, and two years as a researcher at the Swedish National Defence College.
 Since 2011, I am back at Uppsala University.
 As of January 2018, I serve as the Deputy Head of Department.

 In 2014 I was appointed Wallenberg Academy Fellow, which has allowed me to build a research team around the theme of international intervention and protection of civilians.
 I have also developed a master-level course on this topic.
 Since 2019, I am the holder of a Consolidator grant from the Swedish Research Council to conduct research on what factors determine international responses to atrocities.

-I am currently a member of the council of the Peace Science Society (International).
-I also serve on the editorial boards of three journals: Journal of Conflict Resolution, International Peacekeeping, and International Studies Quarterly.
-I have formerly been a member of the European Peace Science Society steering committee.
+I currently serve on the editorial boards of three journals: American Journal of Political Science, Journal of Conflict Resolution, and International Peacekeeping.
+I have formerly been a member of the council of the Peace Science Society (International) and the European Peace Science Society steering committee.
 Between 2015 and 2017 I served on the Swedish Research Council review panel for political science, peace and conflict, and media and communication; in 2017, I was the chair of the panel.

 Current research projects: